AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/small_object_detection.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are based on the **[VisDrone-DET](https://github.com/VisDrone/VisDrone-Dataset)** validation set mAP(0.5:0.95).
+<b>Note: The above accuracy metrics are based on the </b>[VisDrone-DET](https://github.com/VisDrone/VisDrone-Dataset)<b> validation set mAP(0.5:0.95).
 All GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>